unoplatform/uno/doc/articles/uno-publishing-ios.md

 To build your app from the CLI on macOS:

-- Open a terminal, command line or powershell
+- Open a terminal, command line, or powershell
 - Navigate to your `csproj` folder
 - Publish the app using: